Lily10938001/Get-Started-With-Github/README.md

-# HELLO-WORLD
-just for practicing how to use GitHub
+# just for practicing how to use GitHub
 -
 now I know how to use these functions :
 1) Create an repository